 BCG Consulting Team

 As the company’s core, BCG’s consulting team helps clients develop new business strategies and ideas.
 The typical consulting track begins at associate (with 0-3 years of experience), then moves to consultant, project leader, principal, and partner.
+However, outside of that path, there are many opportunities for people to move across functions and explore their passions in different business areas.
 According to Glassdoor, these are the average salary estimates for positions within the team:

 - Associates average about $131,000 a year.